 - Ask for streaming equipment for Christmas or your birthday.
 Your friends and family may be glad to support you, even if they have to pull their funds together to get you that Stream Deck or GoXLR.

-- Set a donation goal on your channel.
+- Set a stream donation goal on your channel.
 Keep it low-key and don’t annoy people for donations.
 Letting people see what you are currently saving to buy may remind them to support your channel.
-For more information, read How to Set Up Donations on Twitch or Mixer.

 - Look for gently used items.
 You can save a lot of money buying second hand.
 Just be sure that the equipment is still in good condition and works.